-In the case of eBooks vs. printed books, have you ever wondered which are better?
+In the case of eBooks vs. printed books, have you ever wondered which is better?
 The answer may surprise you.

-Some people might think that it is an open and shut case whether books or eBooks are superior.
+Some people might think that whether books or eBooks are superior is an open and shut case.
 But then again, the fact that you are reading this indicates that there are two sides to this debate.

 As a printing company, we certainly like books, but at the same time, we strive to innovate and embrace change, so this requires us to look carefully at the arguments both ways.

-First off, in measuring books against eBooks, it is important to define what factors we are comparing exactly.
-The arguments over the superiority of books or eBooks seem to break into several categories:
+First off, in measuring books against eBooks, it is important to define which factors we are comparing.
+The arguments over the superiority of books or eBooks consist of several categories:

-Surprisingly, there are good arguments on both sides of all categories listed above.
+There are good arguments on both sides for all categories listed above.
 Without getting too academic, here is a short list of pros and cons for eBooks vs. books.

 EBooks vs. Printed Books: Discover the Better Option

-eBooks can be used in most places so long as you can keep the reading devices charged.
-Most eBooks can even be read in the dark.
-It is also super convenient to download an eBook since you can have it in seconds so long as there is wifi or a good cellular signal.
+eBooks can be used in most places, so long as you can keep the reading devices charged.
+Most eReaders can even be used to read in the dark.
+It is also convenient to download an eBook since you can have it in seconds as long as there is Wi-Fi or a good cellular signal.

-Most eBooks will hold your place, so whenever you open your device, you can automatically see where you stopped reading. eBooks can also contain thousands of books at once, allowing you to carry an entire library with you at all times.
+Most eBooks will hold your place, so whenever you open your device, you can automatically see where you stopped reading. eBooks can also contain thousands of books at all times, allowing you to carry an entire library with you.

-Books require no power to operate so that you can read them easily in any environment with light.
+Books require no power to operate, so you can read them in any environment with light.
 You don’t need power to “recharge” a book.
-You can also easily write, highlight passages, or dogear pages in a book, although many book lovers may frown upon.
+You can also easily write, highlight passages, or dog-ear pages in a book, although some book lovers may frown upon doing so.

 There are some specialized situations where eBooks outperform physical books.
 Some of this depends on the personal preference of individual readers.
 In addition, some readers with physical limitations, such as poor eyesight or dyslexia, may find electronic text easier since they can magnify the font and enjoy some of the interactive features of eBooks.

-Many studies confirm that reading comprehension is better with physical books than eBooks.
-Although young people may read more quickly on an eReader, the speed, along with the potential distractions of links, scrolling, and ads usually mean people remember and retain what they are reading better in books.
+Many studies confirm that reading comprehension is better with physical books than with eBooks.
+Although young people may read more quickly on an eReader, the speed and potential distractions of links, scrolling, and advertisements usually mean people remember and retain what they are reading better in physical books.
 Many readers also enjoy the touch and feel of holding and turning the pages of a book.

 Taking it at face value, you would think that eBooks win when it comes to the environment.
 However, evaluating the environmental impact of books and eBooks is complicated.
 For one, it depends on how many books you read on an eReader.

-eReaders take a lot more carbon to produce than books do, so studies indicate you need to read between twenty-two and one hundred books on a reader to make it more environmentally conscious than hard copy books.
+eReaders take a lot more carbon to produce than books, so studies indicate you need to read between twenty-two and one hundred books on an eReader to be more environmentally conscious than simply reading hard copy books.
 In addition, you need to consider that eReaders need to be recycled properly, have to recharge regularly, and contain some toxic metals requiring proper disposal.

 When you buy a book, you can get it new or used, and used books are certainly more environmentally conscious than new.
 Borrowing books from a library is even more environmentally friendly.
-In addition, when you are done with a book, you can sell it or gift it to the next reader… a feat, which is very hard to do with eBooks.
-Lastly, if a book reaches the end of its life or falls into disrepair, you could recycle the book.
+In addition, when you are done with a book, you can sell it or gift it to the next reader… a feat which is nigh impossible with eBooks.
+Lastly, if a book reaches the end of its life or falls into disrepair, you can recycle the book.

-Typically, eBooks are priced lower than buying brand new books.
-This reflects the fact that there are no printing costs with eBooks.
+Typically, eBooks are priced lower than new paper books.
+This reflects the fact that there are no printing costs associated with creating eBooks.

 You don’t truly own eBooks when you buy them.
-For instance, if your eReader breaks or your account is shut down, you lose all the books you purchased.
+For instance, if your eReader breaks or your account shuts down, you lose all the books you purchased.